07740 877 544 firstname.lastname@example.org

 Most signwriters have a recognisable lettering style, unique to their own skills and preferences.
 Unlike computer generated lettering, nuances are apparent when hand lettering is examined.
 This can be intentional or due to the execution of the brush painted letterform.

-There are also many effects which can be applied to painted lettering such as dimensional qualities, colour fades and a variety of shadow forms.
-These additional options can be widely used across decorative lettering.
+There are also many effects which can be applied to painted lettering.
+Such as depth, colour fades and a variety of shadow forms.
+In addition, options can be widely used across decorative lettering.
 Especially popular for that fairground look.

-Conversely, lettering can be closely replicated at scale from a minimal design when necessary.
-However, there is still the apparent hint of the craftsperson’s individuality and the warmth that the brushed letter portrays.
+In contrast, lettering can be closely replicated at scale when necessary.
+However, there is still the hint of the craftsperson’s individuality and the warmth that the brushed letter portrays.
 This is the magic contained within.

-Choosing finishes such as 23 carat gold leaf is also popular for adding a luxurious quality to the lettering or effect.
+Choosing finishes such as 23 carat gold leaf is also popular for adding a luxurious quality to the lettering.
 Glass gilded gold and variated leaf is the pinnacle of hand painted lettering.

 Hand lettered enamels on restored Morris van